MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/protected-data.md

     4. Apply the "Corporate IT Subscription" blueprint to each regional instance.
     5. This will establish a hub for each business unit in each region.
 Note: Further cost savings could be achieved, but sharing hubs across business units in each region.
 6. Integrate Group Policy Objects (GPO) through Desired State Configuration (DSC):
-    1. Convert GPO to DSC – The [Microsoft Baseline Management project](https://github.com/Microsoft/BaselineManagement) in Github can accelerate this effort. * Be sure to store DSC in the repository in parallel to Resource Manager Templates.
+    1. Convert GPO to DSC – The [Microsoft Baseline Management project](https://github.com/Microsoft/BaselineManagement) in Github can accelerate this effort. * Be sure to store DSC in the repository in parallel with Resource Manager templates.
     2. Deploy Azure Automation State Configuration to any instances of the Corporate IT Subscription.
 Azure automation can be used to apply DSC to VMs deployed in supported subscriptions within the Management Group.
     3. The current roadmap plans to enable custom Guest Configuration policies.
 When that feature is released, the use of Azure Automation in this best practice will no longer be required.

 **Applying additional governance to a Cloud Adoption Subscription (Spoke)**: Building on the "Corporate IT Subscription", minor changes to the Governance MVP applied to each subscription dedicated to the support of application archetypes can produce rapid evolution.

 In prior evolutions of the best practice, NSGs were defined which blocked public traffic and whitelisted internal traffic.
 Additionally, the Azure Blueprint temporarily created DMZ and Active Directory capabilities.
 In this evolution, we will tweak those assets a bit, creating a new version of the Azure Blueprint.

 1. Network Peering Template.
 This template will peer the VNet in each subscription with the Hub VNet in the Corporate IT subscription.
     1. The guidance from the prior section, [Hub-Spoke with Shared Services Reference Architecture][shared-services] generated a Resource Manager template for enabling VNet peering.
     2. That template can be used as a guide to modify the DMZ template from the prior governance evolution.
     3. Essentially, we are now adding VNet peering to the DMZ VNet that was previously connected to the local edge device over VPN.
     4. *** It is also advised that the VPN should be removed from this template as well to ensure no traffic is routed directly to the on-premises datacenter, without passing through the Corporate IT Subscription and Firewall solution.
     5. Additional [network configuration](/azure/automation/automation-dsc-overview#network-planning) will be required by Azure Automation to apply DSC to hosted VMs.
 2. Modify the NSG.
 Block all public AND direct on-premises traffic in the NSG.
 The only inbound traffic should be coming through the VNet peer in the corporate IT subscription.